JonStratton/belagos-builder/README.md

 	./install_build.sh

-1. Create a new “glenda” user.
+1. Create a new “belagos” user.
-1. Copy the images and runners into glenda’s home directory.
+1. Copy the images and runners into /opt/belagos.
-1. Create service files than run the Vms on boot (as glenda).
+1. Create service files than run the Vms on boot (as belagos).

 You should now be able to connect to the grid with the terminal VM: